Interior Architecture Design (IAD)

 Internships are a required part of the interior design curriculum, providing students with invaluable industry experience.
 In the recent past, students completed internships with prominent architecture and interior design firms in Raleigh, Indianapolis, New Orleans, Nashville, Phoenix, Louisville, and Atlanta.
 Students typically complete their internships during the summer between their junior and senior years and requires 300 hours of paid work in the industry or related field.

 As the major is delivered face-to-face and in a linear sequence transfer students may be required to take courses which are at the beginning of the 4-year cycle, thus making their time to graduation longer than may be expected.
-Transfer students requesting acceptance into the program are advised to meet with the IAD program coordinator or College of Technology transfer advisor to discuss a path to graduation.
+Transfer students requesting acceptance into the program are advised to meet with the IAD program coordinator or Bailey College of Engineering and Technology transfer advisor to discuss a path to graduation.

 SENIOR THESIS EXHIBIT